aurollan/Embedded_C_STM32F3/readme_makefile.md

 It also enables -finline-functions, causes the compiler to tune for code size rather than execution speed, and performs further optimizations designed to reduce code size.

 ##### Why use optimization ?
-C is known partly because it runs fast.
+C is known partly because it runs fast and it creates ligtthweight executables.
 A lot of optimization rely on the developper but the compiler does its jobs too while processing your code.
-Fast code is good, especially for underpowered microcontroller.
+Fast and lightweight code is good, especially for microcontroller with limited power and memory.

 ## WARNING FLAGS
 https://gcc.gnu.org/onlinedocs/gcc/Warning-Options.html